 Yes.
 Enrollment for the Nelnet Payment Plan is done through your CUNYfirst Self-Service Student Center.
 Go to Finances, and select Enroll/Manage Payment Plan.
 There is a $40 enrollment fee per semester.
-For more details view the Nelnet Payment Plan Flyer
+For more details view the Nelnet Payment Plan video

 .What are the tuition and fee rates?

 Tuition and fee rates can be viewed on the Queens College Tuition Costs

 City University of New York Board of Trustees approved the implementation of an

 Academic Excellence Fee effective Spring 2016.
 This fee supports the costs of

 enhancing the instruction and program offered to our graduate students

 enrolled in certain graduate-level program plans.
 For a listing of those plans and their